-The Company's revenue is derived principally from the sale or license of its medical products, coatings and device implants.
-The markets in which the Company competes are highly competitive and rapidly changing.
-Significant technological advances, changes in customer requirements, or the emergence of competitive products with new capabilities or technologies could adversely affect the Company's operating results.
-The Company's business could be harmed by a decline in demand for, or in the prices of, its products or as a result of, among other factors, any change in pricing or distribution model, increased price competition, changes in government regulations or a failure by the Company to keep up with technological change.
+Our revenue is derived principally from the sale or license of our medical products, coatings and device implants.
+The markets in which we compete are highly competitive and rapidly changing.
+Significant technological advances, changes in customer requirements, or the emergence of competitive products with new capabilities or technologies could adversely affect our operating results.
+Our business could be harmed by a decline in demand for, or in the prices of, our products or as a result of, among other factors, any change in pricing or distribution model, increased price competition, changes in government regulations or a failure by us to keep up with technological change.
 Further, a decline in available tissue donors could have an adverse impact on the business.

-Financial instruments subjecting the Company to concentrations of credit risk are accounts and notes receivable.
-The Company maintains cash, cash equivalents, and short-term investments with various domestic financial institutions.
-From time to time, the Company's cash balances with its financial institutions may exceed federal deposit insurance limits.
+Financial instruments subjecting us to concentrations of credit risk are accounts and accounts receivable - related party.
+We maintain cash, cash equivalents, and short-term investments with various domestic financial institutions.
+From time to time, our cash balances with its financial institutions may exceed federal deposit insurance limits.

-The Company's customers are worldwide with approximately 99% of sales in the United States for the first half of 2011.
-One customer accounted for approximately 17% and 7% of the Company's revenue for the first half of 2011 and 2010, respectively.
-One customer represented 23% and 6% of accounts receivable at June 30, 2011 and December 31, 2010, respectively.
+Our customers are worldwide with approximately 98% of sales in the United States for the first three quarters of 2011.
+One customer accounted for approximately 9% for the first nine months of 2011 and 2010.
+One customer represented 30% and 6% of accounts receivable at September 30, 2011 and December 31, 2010, respectively.